tarickb/sasl-xoauth2/README.md

 Create or select a project.

 Configure OAuth Consent Screen:
+- Create a client with application type: Desktop app
+- Copy down the client secret and client id
+- Add a scope for https://mail.google.com (under Manually add scopes section -> add to table)
-- Set Publishing status to "In production" (prevents 7-day token expiration)
+- Set Publishing status to "In production" (prevents 7-day token expiration) (if you have google workspace this is not necessary if you use internal option)

-Create Credentials → OAuth client ID:
-- Application type: Desktop app

 Save credentials to `/etc/sasl-xoauth2.conf`: